 After 30-60 minutes have passed, add in corn and black beans and simmer another 5 minutes.
 Turn off heat.
 Mix miso with 1/4 cup water in a separate bowl, then add to chili.
 Mix until well combined.
 Taste and add salt/pepper as needed.

 Garnish as desired (I love cilantro, lime juice, and avocado) and serve with steamed rice or toasted bread!
-This would also be really good in a bread bowl, if you happen to have some lying around.
+This would also be really good in a bread bowl.

-when do I add miso? ⟶ Add the miso at the end of cooking, when the heat is turned off and the chili isn’t boiling.
+When should I add miso? ⟶ Add miso at the end of cooking, when the heat is turned off and the chili isn’t boiling.
 Boiling miso kills the probiotics and also weakens some of the flavor.

-how do I add miso? ⟶ Miso needs to be carefully mixed in to avoid clumps of miso in the final dish.
+How do I add miso? ⟶ Miso needs to be carefully mixed in to avoid clumps of miso in the final dish.
 There are various ways to do this.
-You can use a miso muddler, strainer, or mix it separately first in a small bowl with some water (this is the method I chose to use for this post).
+You can use a miso muddler, strainer, or mix it separately first in a small bowl with some water (this is the method I use for this chili).

-do I have to simmer for so long? ⟶ It’s not necessary, but highly recommended for better flavor.
-However, if you’re starving and don’t want to wait an hour for your food to be ready, you can go ahead and eat it after about 10 minutes of simmering, or whenever the veggies and tempeh are cooked to your liking.
+Do I have to simmer for so long? ⟶ It’s not necessary, but highly recommended for better flavor.
+However, if you’re starving and don’t want to wait an hour for your food to be ready, you can go ahead and eat it after about 15 minutes of simmering, or whenever the veggies and tempeh are cooked to your liking.

 Check out these other delicious soups & stews!

-I hope I’ve inspired you to try cooking this tempeh miso chili!
+I hope I’ve inspired you to make this tempeh miso chili!
 If you try it out, don’t forget to leave a comment/rating down below and tag me in your photos on instagram @ellielikes.cooking!
-I love seeing you recreate my recipes in your own kitchen 🙂 Happy cooking!
+I love seeing all of your tasty recreations 🙂 Happy cooking! ♡

 Tempeh Miso Chili (Vegan, Gluten-Free)